[Article Updated August 15th, 2020]

 Hello there Packers fans, we’re glad to go on this historical journey with you.

-Last year the Packers celebrated their 100th season, this year the NFL is celebrating its 100th season — here we’ve compiled the 100 greatest Packers of all-time.
+In 2018 the Packers celebrated their 100th season, in 2019 the NFL is celebrating its 100th season and in 2020 the Packers will celebrate their 100th season in the NFL — here we’ve compiled the 100 greatest Packers of all-time.

 As you know, the history of the Green Bay Packers is incredibly vast.
 The franchise has been around for a century and has won a championship in a record six different decades.
 There are so many notable names jostling for remembrance in the team’s remarkable history that a list such as this as subjective as it is respectful to all generations of Packers’ players.

 This list wasn’t put together for any specific agenda, other than for the enjoyment of Green Bay fans.
 Some may agree with where certain players are ranked, others are certain to disagree.